eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 ### PCF Request

 To actual request PCF values via the PCF API endpoint first of all the EDC PCF asset needs to be identified.
 Therefore the decentralized Digital Twin Registry (dDTR) is used.
 Data provider must register their dDTR(s) as EDC assets following the CX-0002 standard.
 After identifying the dDTR the Digital Twin with the related PCF submodel can be looked up (see [API calls [0003 +0004]](#api-calls)).
-An example are documented [here](#payload-for-requesting-pcf-sub-model).
+An example is documented [here](#payload-for-requesting-pcf-sub-model).

 After successfully locating the corresponding material twin containing a PCF submodel, the EDC asset containing the PCF request endpoint cen be extracted (Example Payload can be found [here](#payload-for-edc-data-asset-pcf)) and the query for a PCF dataset can be initiated, as illustrated in the attached sequence diagram.